Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Also important:

-ALT (alanine aminotransferase) and AST (aspartate aminotransferase) - an increase in these indicators indicates problems with the muscle cells of the heart, the occurrence of myocardial infarction.
+ALT (alanine aminotransferase) and AST (aspartate aminotransferase) - an increase in these indicators indicates problems with the muscle cells of the heart and the occurrence of myocardial infarction.

-The norm of ALT in women is up to 31 U / l, in men - up to 41 U / l.
+The ALT norm in women is up to 31 U/l, in men - up to 41 U/l.

-C-reactive protein - an indicator of the inflammatory process or tissue necrosis.
+C-reactive protein is an indicator of inflammation or tissue necrosis.

 Thrombosis

-It is necessary to hand over: a coagulogram.
-It gives an idea of the coagulability and viscosity of the blood, the possibility of blood clots or bleeding.
+Must take: coagulogram.
+It gives an idea of the coagulability and viscosity of blood, the possibility of blood clots or bleeding.

 Important indicators:

-APTT - the period of time during which a blood clot is formed - 27-49 seconds.
+APTT - the period of time during which a blood clot forms - 27-49 seconds.

 Thrombosed index - the ratio of plasma clotting time and control plasma clotting time - 95-105%.

-It is necessary to take: a blood test for sugar from a finger (it is given strictly on an empty stomach).
+You must take a blood sugar test from a finger prick (taken strictly on an empty stomach).

 How often: 2 times a year.